DanielYohai/PluralsightProject0/tasks.md

 Within our `unittest.Testcase` subclass `cls_Tests()`, create two more tests.
 Change the `assertEqual()` assertion to be `assertTrue()`, and use a text string `"__init__.py"` as the value for the first parameter.
 We will find opportunity to refactor this code in a later step.

+Note that although `assertEqual()` assertion statement allows for an optional custom message as an optional third parameter, the `assertTrue()` assertion statement requires and allows only two parameters.

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)
 ## BEGIN DEFINE CLASSES (UNITTESTS)